rendall/simple-comment/README.md

 ## Setup

-The assumption is that the API will run in a separate Netlify website and be accessed cross-origin.
-It is a _necessary_ requirement that the pages where you want Simple Comments to run _must_ be served via _https:_ If you already have a Netlify account and want to integrate Simple Comment with your site, open an issue and we'll create instructions.
+*Simple Comment* can be run on the same server as your website or on a separate, cross-domain server

+It is _necessary_ that *Simple Comment* is served via _https:_

+These instructions assume some devOps skill, but if anything is unclear, please [create a new issue](https://github.com/rendall/simple-comment/issues/new)

 1. Fork this repository to your own account
 1. `git clone https://github.com/<your-github-profile>/simple-comment` replacing